daniele-athome/hass-intellij-plugin/README.md

 ## Notice

-Home Assistant configuration layout can vary widely among users, however for performance reasons (and for the sake of my sanity), some use-cases are not supported:
+Home Assistant configuration layout can vary widely among users, however for performance reasons (and for the sake of my sanity), some use cases are not supported:

 #### Code insights driven by includes